George's Simple Shrimp Boil With Lots of Flavor

 My wife hosted a dinner party this weekend for work colleagues and their spouses.
-One of the spouses was my friend George, an avid fisherman, clammer, crabber and a pretty darn good cook.
-He brought to the party his special shrimp dish that I will now affectionately call George’s Shrimp Boil.
+One of the spouses was my friend George who brought the most delicious shrimp boil.
+George is an avid fisherman, clammer, crabber and a pretty darn good cook.

 If I remember his story correctly, for years he purchased the spices for this boil from a roadside stand somewhere in Maryland.
 When the owner of the stand died and the spices for this boil were no longer available, he asked a friend with the right equipment to analyze the spice mix and give him all the ingredients.